mm80843/T3.5/docs/Benef/PBN__Benef_1383.md

 # __Efficient supply chain operations__

-## Name of the Benefit

-Prioritizing access for delivery to ensure availability of goods in short supply

 ## Description of Benefits pertaining to Beneficiaries

 * [Smooth flow of goods, reduced disruptions in supply chains](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1570.md)